brickfrog/kedro-pandas-profiling/README.md

 ```

 Kedro profile with no arguments returns the results of your catalog, and from that
 you can append a name of a dataset to profile.
-This current interation only supports
+This current iteration only supports
 .csv and .xlsx files.

 ### Sample Output: